lstrait2/github-data-collection/README.md

 # github-data-collection
-Tool to collect issue and commit data for a given Repository.
+Tool to collect and analyze issue and commit data for a given Repository.

 NOTE: Must use Python3